 “The purpose of the Messaging Framework is to act as a single source of truth for messaging both internally and externally.
-The messaging should be applied to all public facing marketing, sales, and admissions collateral such as websites, brochures, signage, etc. The messaging in this document should also be used internally when discussing the institution, your target audience, and offerings.”
+The messaging should be applied to all public facing marketing, sales, and admissions collateral such as websites, brochures, signage, etc. Likewise, the messaging in this document should also be used internally when discussing the institution, your target audience, and offerings.”

 Who are we and what we do

-This should be less of a marketing spin and more of a quick overview of your institution.
+This should be less marketing spin and more of a quick overview of your institution.
 You can talk about who you are, what you do, and when and where your school was established.

-“Bellevue University is a four year institution that specializes in preparing students for the real world.
+For example:“ “Bellevue University is a four year institution that specializes in preparing students for the real world.
 The University, which is based in Savannah, Georgia has an enrollment of over 60,000 degree candidates, and was founded in 1849.”

 Market need: Our courses and programs

 Here, you will Identify the gaps and problems in the market that your institution solves.
-It’s helpful to focus in on what your school offers that’s different to – and better than – those within a close radius.
+It’s helpful to focus in on what your school offers that’s different – and better than – those within a close radius.
 Develop this content in a way that really resonates with your audience and makes them understand why they should care.

-“Finding the right college, with the right courses, that’s affordable, and offers extensive career opportunities is hard to find.
+In our case:“ “Finding the right college, with the right courses, that’s affordable, and offers extensive career opportunities is hard to find.
 Our goal is simplify this process and make world class education available to a diverse range of students regardless of financial situation or geographical restrictions.
 We do this by…. “

 Differentiation: How are we different and better?